 A Florida probate can include tasks such as submitting a Will to the Court, identifying the decedent’s assets and creditors, assisting with the liquidation of assets and distributing property pursuant to a Will or to Florida law.

-In Florida, the Personal Representative (i.e. “Executor”) is charged with managing the probate assets and administration.
-A Personal Representative is under no obligation to use the same law firm that wrote the will for the probate administration.
-Florida law generally does not allow “do-it-yourself” probate except in some cases involving very small assets.
+In Florida, the Personal Representative (also known as the executor) is charged with managing the probate assets and administering.
+Florida Courts generally do not allow “do-it-yourself” probates except in cases involving very limited assets.
+Is the Personal Representative required to use the attorney that drafted the will?
+No. The Personal Representative is under no obligation to use the law firm that wrote the will to handle the probate administration.

 TYPES OF PROBATE ADMINISTRATION IN FLORIDA